 Students who have 24 credits at the beginning of their 4th year of high school have the option for a study period (spare).
-If you have a study period on your timetable, you must leave the property.
-Please note that if students chose to take a study period, they may lose opportunities for car insurance discounts, social services and pension funding, and some family benefits e.g. dental coverage.
+If you have a study period on your timetable, you may leave the school property, or go to the library or cafeteria.
+In order not to disturb classes, please avoid being in the halls, during class time.
 Note: All 5th year returning students must attend 3 classes.